MAP Violation: Top Tips for Preventing Pricing Violations

 By Emily Fenton

-A partial explanation is the rise in third-party marketplace shopping, where background checks for authenticity tend to be lacking, as well as authorization to sell certain products.
-In 2019, a Forrester survey indicates online marketplace sites in the U.S. made up 46% of online sales, and 61% of global e-commerce sales – and this was before the pandemic struck.
+A large part of the problem is third-party marketplace shopping, where background checks for authenticity are often lacking, as is authorization to sell certain products.
+A Forrester survey found that online marketplace sites in the U.S. made up 46% of online sales, and 61% of global e-commerce sales.
+Marketplaces have only grown since.

-With marketplaces increasingly gaining market share, more brands and manufacturers are coaxed into selling through these platforms.
-But, while beneficial for reaching consumers, marketplace sites are generally breeding grounds for unauthorized sellers and counterfeiters.
+With marketplaces increasingly gaining market share, more brands and manufacturers are selling through these platforms.
+But marketplace sites are breeding grounds for unauthorized sellers and counterfeiters.

 In this post, we will go through what a MAP violation is, why it is necessary to monitor MAP pricing violations, and some top tips for avoiding MAP violations across your channels in the future.